 Endolymphatic hydrops, more commonly known as Meniere’s disease can be difficult to live with and manage.
 Finding lasting relief may seem like an impossibility.
-There are three main symptoms associated with the condition:
+There are three main symptoms associated with the condition; Severe vertigo and sometimes nausea, Hearing loss and Tinnitus.

 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book How to Naturally Relieve Vertigo without Drugs by clicking the image below.